 Definition of Spectrophotometer

-The spectrophotometer can define as an instrument, which measures the absorbance of the test sample at a specific wavelength, by measuring the amount of light transmitted by the sample.
+The spectrophotometer refers to an instrument that measures the absorbance of the test sample at a specific wavelength, by measuring the amount of light transmitted by the sample.
 This device contains several components like a light source, collimator, monochromator, cuvette, light detector, and digital meter.

 A= log I0/I